Estimated Reading Time: 2 minutes

 College sports are big business for major universities.
 Nowhere is that more true than at the University of Minnesota – Twin Cities, where football, basketball, and ice hockey drive significant revenue for the school.

-There’s also an unheralded member of the team that has helped facilitate the team’s success: cell phone signal boosters, also known as a passive distributed antenna systems (DAS).
+There’s also an unheralded member of the team that has helped facilitate the team’s success: a WilsonPro Repeater System.
 This technology helped Coach Pitino connect with his players and assistant coaches, and perhaps most importantly, call recruits.

 Connecting in “the Barn”

 The University of Minnesota men’s basketball team plays its home games inside Williams Arena, affectionately known as “the Barn” by students and fans.
 Opened in 1928, the building — with its brick facade, raised arena floor, and vaulted ceilings — is high on charm but low on cellular connectivity.
 The problem was especially bad in the team locker room and offices, located in the basement of the building.

 By the time Coach Pitino arrived on campus in 2013, the problem was too great to ignore.
 Coaches couldn’t connect with their players during the day, and perhaps most significantly, couldn’t make calls to recruits to entice them to attend the university and join the basketball team.
 Seeking a time-and cost-effective solution, the university called in cellular connectivity experts and WilsonPro partners, Konecta USA.